jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
 Answer:
-1. Redirect STDOUT and STDERR to the file of err.txt. man -k hello > err.txt 2>&1
+a.
+Redirect STDOUT and STDERR to the file of err.txt. man -k hello > err.txt 2>&1
 Here the error info will be redirect to the file of err.txt.

-2. Redirect STDERR to STDOUT, and redirect STDOUT to err.txt man -k hello 2>&1 >err.txt
+b.
+Redirect STDERR to STDOUT, and redirect STDOUT to err.txt
+man -k hello 2>&1 >err.txt
 Here err.txt will have nothing.
 Error info will still be printed on the terminal.

 * What is the difference between UNIX and Linux.
 * What is the difference between Telnet and SSH?